-I got a lil record player in a lovely shade of olive green.
+I got an olive green record player.
 It’s miniature and retro and I came to want it because everyone on the Internet has one, and I’m a sucker for anything you can carry around in a briefcase.*

 In terms of sound quality, you’d be better playing an album out of a baked bean tin than the built in speakers; so I bought some new speakers, so that I could listen to my newly acquired (albeit humble) record collection, without my eardrums crying.

 Disclaimer* Since writing this – this piece of shit record player obviously broke – so Dad’s given me his on long term loan.
 Shout out to MJ for hookin’ me up.

 I’ve never really bought vinyl until recently, not to listen to anyway.
 I went through a phase of buying random 12-inch singles from the charity shops of North Wales when I was a teenager, but didn’t really appreciate them for what they were.

 After unwrapping my new gift I came to the depressing realisation that I didn’t really have much to play on it.
 Joe bought me two records to start me off; Bowie – Blackstar and Glass Animals – How To Be a Human Being.

 I’d mentioned I really wanted to buy Blackstar earlier in the year.
 Obviously, everyone was pretty shook when DB died, I sat and watched ‘The Last Five Years’ doc shortly after, and was legit just sat crying into a pot of hummus.
 From then on it I know I had to own it.

 How To Be a Human Being also has a spesh place in my heart.
 When I was training for the half marathon and it was cold and dark, I’d stick it on in my headphones and instantly feel happier.
 There’s something about Dave Bailey’s wobbly voice and limbs that remind me not to take life too seriously.